Jerry Garcia discography: Old & In the Way

 Old & In the Way was a bluegrass band that performed about 25 concerts in 1973.
 Its best-known lineup was Jerry Garcia on banjo, Peter Rowan on guitar, David Grisman on mandolin, John Kahn on bass, and Vassar Clements on fiddle.

 Author Jeff Tamarkin wrote, "Although OAITW was able to handle a traditional bluegrass number – vocal or instrumental – as well as anyone, the musicians brought a jam band sensibility and rock attitude to the proceedings, extending the instrumental segments with improvisations, something alien to bluegrass up to that point.
 By doing so, the quintet pretty much invented the concept of progressive bluegrass..."

 Pre-Grateful Dead bands

 In the early 1960s, after getting out of the Army, Jerry Garcia started playing folk and old-time music.
 Garcia would sing and play acoustic guitar as a member of various ensembles.
 Over the next few years, he also become interested in bluegrass music, and learned to play the banjo.
 During this time he was a member of a number of different bands, including the Sleepy Hollow Hog Stompers, the Hart Valley Drifters, the Wildwood Boys, and the Black Mountain Boys.
-Subsequently he co-founded a jug band called Mother McCree's Uptown Jug Champions.
+Subsequently, he co-founded a jug band called Mother McCree's Uptown Jug Champions.
 The jug band was a precursor of the Grateful Dead, as its members also included Bob Weir and Ron "Pigpen" McKernan.

+Heads & Tails LPs

+Heads & Tails is a planned series of vinyl LPs.
+On each album, each side of the record will contain selected music from a different live performance by Jerry Garcia and various other musicians.